SIGCOMM21-5G/artifact/TCP-Single-Conn-Perf/README.md

 This will create a `plots` folder having figures in 3 formats (png, pdf and eps).

-We provide sample raw data in the `data` folder.
-The complete dataset for TCP single connection performance experiment can be downloaded from [fill this](here).
-Put the downloaded files in the `data` folder and simply run the following command.
+To regenerate the processed logs, the following command can be used.

 ```bash
 python3 Process-Logs.py
 ```

 The processed logs will be placed in `data-processed` folder.
-The [Folder Structure](#folder-structure) gives a detailed overview of all files in `data-processed` folder.
+The [Folder Structure](#folder-structure) section gives a detailed overview of all files in `data-processed` folder.